fumetria/bored-game/README.md

+# Bored games

+In this project we are going to do some games for practices DOM elements with Vanilla Javascript.

-# Simons Says - The Game
+## Simons Says - The Game